heroku/webhooks-docs/devcenter/app-webhooks.md

 You can request the list of webhooks on an app using `heroku webhooks` [(API)](/articles/app-webhooks-schema?preview=1#webhook-list)

-Finally, you can delete an existing webhook from an app using `heroku webhooks:remove` [(API)](/articles/app-webhooks-schema?preview=1#webhook-delete)
+You can delete an existing webhook from an app using `heroku webhooks:remove` [(API)](/articles/app-webhooks-schema?preview=1#webhook-delete)

 ## Receiving webhooks

-When webhook events are matched, they will make a post request to your server.
+When webhook events are matched, they will post a request to your server.
 The `Authorization` header will match the `authorization` value from webhook creation and `Heroku-Webhook-Hmac-SHA256` will contain the signature obtained from signing the body with the `secret` value from webhook creation.
 The result will be a request similar to this:

 ```
 POST https://example.com/hooks